Button Menu

 Students are required to complete two Extended Studies (ES) opportunities.
 Visit the Extended Studies website to learn about the variety of options available.

-The School of Music offers three degrees: Bachelor of Music, Bachelor of Musical Arts and Bachelor of Music Education.
-Descriptions and requirements for these degrees can be found on the School of Music website.
+Descriptions and requirements for the Bachelor of Musical Arts, Bachelor of Music Education, and Bachelor of Music degrees can be found on the Institute of Music website.